Attitude towards the practice of FGM in Ethiopia

 This project is part of Strategic And Collaborative Capacity Development in Ethiopia and Africa (SACCADE).

-Ethiopia is one of the countries where there is high prevalence of FGM 74% among 15-45 age of women.
-Harari and Somali region of Jigjiga is the two regions where FGM is practiced.
+Ethiopia is one of the countries where there is high prevalence of FGM; 74% among women aged between 15 to 45 years.
+Harari and Somali region of Jigjiga are the two regions where FGM is practiced.
 This study focuses on these two regions to investigate the attitude towards the practice of FGM of young Ethiopians age group 16-22.

 Globally, over 140 million girls and women have undergone female genital mutilation/circumcision, with nearly 3 million girls at risk for the practice every year.
 All types of FGM have immediate and long-term health consequences.